 The indirect assessment of children’s skills will be obtained from parents and staff through written and online questionnaires.
 Additional information about children’s behaviour will be collected from the Study administrator.

-- Parents/caregivers will provide information on children’s emerging cognitive and social and emotional skills, and behaviours that they observe at home.
+Parents/caregivers will provide information on children’s emergent cognitive and social and emotional skills, and behaviours that they observe at home.

-- Staff will provide information on children’s emerging cognitive and social and emotional skills and behaviours that they have observed in the early childhood education or school setting.
+Staff will provide information on children’s emergent cognitive and social and emotional skills and behaviours that they have observed in the early childhood education or school setting.

 The Study started in 2016 and is carried out over a four year period.
 Below is an indicative timeline of milestones and activities: